A SHORT AUDIO OF THE POST

 Relationship | Role in Our Lives |

-Mother | Introduces us to the world with care and nurturing. |
+Mother | The nurturer.
+She introduces us to the world with care, warmth, and endless patience.
+She teaches empathy, love, and emotional resilience. |

 The Charm of Non-Blood Relations